Vietnam.vn - Nền tảng quảng bá Việt Nam

 This photo taken on March 23 shows a billboard displaying a candle in memory of the victims of the terrorist attack in Moscow, Russia.
 (Source: Xinhua)

-Hamas also condemned the terrorist attack on March 23, which was claimed by IS.
+The Islamic State group Hamas on March 23 also condemned the terrorist attack, which was claimed by IS.
 In a statement, Hamas “condemned in the strongest terms” the terrorist attack that left hundreds dead and injured.
-Hamas expressed its “sincere condolences” and “full solidarity” with the Russian government and people, as well as the families of the victims.
+Hamas expressed its sincere condolences and “full solidarity” with the Russian government and people as well as the families of the victims of the attack.

 The death toll from a terrorist attack the day before rose to 143 after gunmen stormed a concert hall in Moscow, Reuters ' Margarita Simonyan reported on March 23.